LadyNaggaga/training-tutorials/content/efcore/getting-started/samples/min-method/README.md

-# Count Method
+# Min Method

-This code example demonstrates how to use EF Core to query related data from the database using the .Count method.
+This code example demonstrates how to use EF Core to query related data from the database using the .Min method.

 ## Code Files:
 - [Program.cs](Program.cs)